New Florence Nursing and Care Center

 Appropriately Uses Anti-Anxiety Medication

-This is the percentage of patients given antianxiety drugs.
-These medications are generally given to residents suffering from anxiety and depression.
+This is the percentage of patients who were given antianxiety drugs.
+These medications are generally prescribed to residents experiencing anxiety and depression.

 Managing Depression Among Residents

-This metric measures the percentage of long-term care patients who are exhibiting depressive symptoms.
-Many in the industry argue that this is a measure of patient quality of care.
+This datapoint measures the percentage of long-term patients who are exhibiting depressive symptoms.
+Some would argue this is a reliable measure of quality of life.

 Appropriate Vaccine Usage